 In Scotland, requirements on general fire safety are covered in Part 3 of the Fire (Scotland) Act 2005, supported by the Fire Safety (Scotland) Regulations 2006.

 In the majority of premises, local fire and rescue authorities are responsible for enforcing this fire safety legislation.
-HSE has enforcement responsibility on construction sites, for nuclear premises, and on ships under construction or undergoing repair.
+HSE has enforcement responsibility on construction sites and on ships under construction or undergoing repair.

 Work which involves the storage, use or creation of chemicals, vapours, dusts etc that can readily burn or explode is hazardous.
 Each year people are injured at work by flammable substances accidentally catching fire or exploding.